Pouki8/TypeScript-Zapata-apprentissage/README.md

 ## Level 3

-- How to split our program into different files? (e.g. a class in a file that I import into another)
+- How to split our program into different files? (e.g. a class in a file that I import into another) In TypeScript, you can split your program into different files and use the import and export statements to manage the dependencies between these files.
 - What is the `export` keyword?
+In TypeScript, the export keyword is used to indicate that a class, function, variable, or module is intended to be used in other TypeScript files.
+For exemple : export class MyClass {
+}
 - What is the `import` keyword?
+In TypeScript, the import keyword is used to include functionalities (such as classes, functions, variables, modules, etc.) from other TypeScript files.
+It allows referencing exported elements (using the export keyword) in one file to use them in another.
+For exemple : import { MyClass } from const myObject = new MyClass();
 - What's inheritance?
+Inheritance is an aspect of OOP languages, which allows a program to create a new class from an existing class.
+It is a mechanism that acquires the properties and behaviors of one class from another class.
+// Classe de base
+class Animal {
+    name: string;

+    constructor(name: string) {
+        this.name = name;
+    }

+    makeSound() {
+        console.log("Un son générique");
+    }
+}

+// Sous-classe héritant d'Animal class Chien extends Animal {
+    // Des propriétés ou méthodes supplémentaires peuvent être ajoutées ici

+    // Remplacez la méthode makeSound
+    makeSound() {
+        console.log("Ouaf !
+Ouaf !");
+    }
+}

+// Utilisation
+const monChien = new Chien("Buddy");
+console.log(monChien.name); // Accès à la propriété héritée monChien.makeSound(); // Appel de la méthode remplacée
 - How to call the constructor of a parent class?
+Use super() in the constructor of the child class to call the constructor of the parent class. class Chien extends Animal {
+    race: string;

+    constructor(name: string, race: string) {
+        super(name); // Appel du constructeur de la classe parente this.race = race;
+    }

 - How to call a method of a parent class?
+Use super() in the constructor of the child class to call the constructor of the parent class.
+Also, use the super. methodInParentClass() syntax to invoke the methodInParentClass() in the method of the child class. class Chien extends Animal {
+    // Remplacez la méthode makeSound
+    makeSound() {
+        super.makeSound(); // Appelle la méthode makeSound de la classe parente console.log("Ouaf !
+Ouaf !");
+    }
 - What is polymorphism?
+Polymorphism is the ability to create a class that has more than one form.
+Or in other words, classes have the same methods but different implementations.

 **🎉🎉🎉Update the Github Project board🎉🎉🎉**